 Some of your bills are set, for example your rent, Council Tax and TV licence.
 You should contact your provider to find out how much they cost.

-Others are based on what you use, for example electricity, gas etc. Asking someone living in a home about the same size as yours, with about the same number of people, will give you a rough idea of how much your bills are likely to cost.
+Others are based on what you use, for example electricity, gas etc. Asking someone who is living in a home about the same size as yours, with about the same number of people, will give you a rough idea of how much your bills are likely to cost.

 The National Energy Action website has information about how they're trying to reduce fuel poverty.

 To find out how much your Council Tax is by visiting our Council Tax Banding page.